 Skip that weekly vacuum or powering up a robotic cleaner, and you’ll have a pea-green pool on your hands.
 And you’d better bet that clean-up is going to cost you more time, effort, and money than just getting a robotic cleaner in the first place.

 In order for sanitizer to work at its optimal levels, circulation is key.
-You’ll need a reliable, powerful, and energy-saving pump like the 2 HP Energy Star Variable Speed In Ground Blue Torrent Cyclone Pump to make sure all your water is treated.
-Plus, it comes with a lifetime warranty, is eligible for rebates, and pays itself off in under a year.
+You’ll need a reliable, powerful, and energy-saving pump like the 2 HP Energy Star Black and Decker Variable Speed Inground Pump to make sure all your water is treated.
+Plus, it comes with a 5-year warranty, is eligible for rebates, and pays itself off in under a year.
 According to customer Dave Schmidt, “my pool has never looked cleaner!”

 The Manual Vacuum Option.
 No, Thanks